helmholtz-analytics/heat/README.md

 - h5py
 - netCDF4

-### GPU-support
+### GPU support
-In order to do computations on your GPU(s), you will require a CUDA or ROCm installation matching your hardware and its drivers.
-Moreover,
+In order to do computations on your GPU(s):
+- your CUDA or ROCm installation must match your hardware and its drivers;
-- your PyTorch installation must be compiled with CUDA/ROCm support.
+- your [PyTorch installation](https://pytorch.org/get-started/locally/) must be compiled with CUDA/ROCm support.

-### HPC-systems
+### HPC systems
 On most HPC-systems you will not be able to install/compile MPI or CUDA/ROCm yourself.
 Instead, you will most likely need to load a pre-installed MPI and/or CUDA/ROCm module from the module system.
 Maybe, you will even find PyTorch, h5py, or mpi4py as (part of) such a module.
 Note that for optimal performance on GPU, you need to usa an MPI library that has been compiled with CUDA/ROCm support (e.g., so-called "CUDA-aware MPI").